ankowals/saf/README.md

 	(done) a way to manage multiple projects (version control system) => separate repo per project maybe git submodules can be used?
 	(done) a way to write simmple step defs (for example usage of try-catch blocks is ugly) => via PageCore, FileCore, StepCore, SqlCore, Macro, Storage, Environment and others models
-	(done) a way to manage templates => via CoreStep model
+	(done) a way to manage templates => via CoreStep model (done) a way to intergate any 3rd party app by execution of any command on local host => via ExecutorCore (done) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) => via allure integration
+	(done) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) => via allure integration

 ----------------------------------